When to use hair conditioning treatments

 Conditioning hair treatments are the holy grail of hair repair products.
 Packed full of oils, hydrating ingredients like yogurt and butter, along with various beneficial nutrients, a hair mask coats your strands and drenches them in moisture and restorative goodness.
 This treatment is perfect for all manner of different problems and can be essential for people of all hair types depending on the climate they live in.
 In summer, hot air and constant exposure to the sun’s damaging UV rays can dry your hair out and make it brittle and weakened.
 Winter isn’t any better, as the lowered humidity in the air can make your scalp dry, itchy and flaky, while stormy weather and thick jumpers, hats and scarves are all abrasive on our hair cuticles and can cause split ends.

 To get the most benefit out of your deep conditioning hair treatment, you will need to apply it properly.
 Using a hair mask once a week instead of your usual conditioner ensures a regular moisture kick that should help to effectively combat dry and frizzy hair.
 Of course, severely damaged hair responds well to more frequent applications.
-If you are applying your hair treatment at home, distribute the product through damp hair using a wide-toothed comb to make sure it is evenly coating each strand.
+If you are applying your hair treatment product at home, distribute it through damp hair using a wide-toothed comb to make sure each strand is evenly coated.
 Pay particular attention to the tips of your hair as it is older here and contains less sebum, therefore making it more prone to damage.

 Hair treatments for different problems